Convex valuations, from Whitney to Nash: Crofton formulas

 \section{Crofton formulas}

 In this section, we apply Theorem~\ref{mthm:nashThm} to deduce the existence of Crofton formulas for all smooth valuations on manifolds.
-To this end, we first construct Crofton formulas for all translation-invariant valuations in a linear space, and use them in the manifold setting.
+To this end, we first construct Crofton formulas for all translation-invariant valuations in a linear space.